What role can plastics and geogrids play in sustainability?

 Geogrids: Background

-As well as this impressive list of uses for geosynthetics, much of the environmental benefit accrued involves the reduction of aggregate needed for road and rail projects, as this is environmentally very expensive to extract, transport and place.
+As well as this impressive list of uses for geosynthetics, much of the environmental benefit accrued involves the reduction of different types of aggregates needed for road and rail projects, as this is environmentally very expensive to extract, transport and place.
 Geogrids were invented in the late 1970s and can considerably reduce aggregate usage and minimise environmental impact.
 Geogrids can reduce the need for such quantities of aggregate in construction – specifically in many cases, road pavement construction.

 Geogrids: General Benefits